Garl4nd/PyCalc/README.txt

 right expression representing its x and y coordinates, respectively.
 Similarly, "xy,sin(xy)" produces two 2-D plots while "(xy,sin(xy)" produces a single plot of a 2-D vector field.
 The expression "dot(x,y) |x=(1,2);y=(2,4)" behaves as expected, but with "dot(x,y) |x=1,2;y=2,4" the parser tries to evaluate dot(1,2),dot(1,4),dot(2,2),dot(2,4) and so fails, because the arguments are not vectors.

-To plot a function (e.g. sin(x) ), you can either write "plot sin(x)", or you can write "sin(x)" and press ctrl+p.
-If you enclose the
+To plot a function (e.g. sin(x) ), you can either write "plot sin(x)", or you can write "sin(x)" and press ctrl+p or click the "Plot" button.
+To specify the limits (e.g. from 0 to 2π), write "from 0 to 2pi" to the end of the command.
+You can also press "ctrl+f" to produce the "from" and move the cursor right behind it.
+Similarly, press "ctrl+t" to produce the "to".
-To plot a function of two variables (e.g. sin(xy)), you can either write "plot2 sin(xy)", or write "sin(xy)" and press ctrl+i.
-If the function is complex, (x^2+ixy), the plots of its magnitude and phase will be produced.
+To plot a function of two variables (e.g. sin(xy)), you can either write "plot2 sin(xy)", or write "sin(xy)" and press ctrl+i or click the "2D plot" button.
-If you want to see the real and imaginary part instead, add "reim" to the end of the target expression (e.g. (x^2+ixy reim)).
+If the function is complex, e.g., (x^2+ixy), the plots of its magnitude and phase will be produced.
+If you want to see the real and imaginary part instead, add "reim" to the end of the target expression (e.g., (x^2+ixy reim)).
-If the expression is a vector field of two variables, it will be plotted with the arrows, e.g. (x,y^2).
+If the expression is a vector field of two variables, e.g., (x,y^2), it will be visualised with the arrows showing direction and colors showing magnitude.
 If it is a 2-D vector field of one variable (e.g. [cos(t),sin(t)] ), using the "plot" command  (or "ctrl+p") produces a para- metric plot (circle in this case), while using the "plot2" command (or "ctrl+i") produces a 2-D vector field, assuming that the variable represents the x-coordinate.
 If you use variable names such as "r", or "φ", a polar plot will be produced.
 You can turn this off by writing "polar off".
 Conversely, you can convert any plot to a polar plot by writing "polar on".
 If you want to animate a function, add anim to the end of the expression to be plotted.
 For example, you can write "plot sin(tx) anim", or write "sin(tx) anim" and press ctrl+p.